Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan-itinerary/iceland-revised.md

       </p>

       <p>
   The conversation then turned to how a prosthesis looks.
 The engineer described a growing interest among manufacturers in making devices more visually expressive.
 Users have long personalized their sockets and covers with colors and patterns.
-What seems to be changing is how manufacturers are building those choices into their own product designs. Össur’s Earth Echoes covers for Navii, with colors inspired by Icelandic landscapes, offer one example.
+What seems to be changing is how manufacturers are building those choices into their own product designs. Össur’s Earth Echoes covers for Navii, with colors inspired by Icelandic landscapes, offer one good example.
 Alongside protecting the components underneath, these covers give users another way to make their prosthesis feel like their own.
 </p>

 <figure class="itinerary-story__body-copy">